AskAfter/goit-js-hw-08/README.md

-# goit-js-hw-07
+# goit-js-hw-08

-already 7th javascript project.
+already 7 steps done javascript project.
 It will be hard and fun